 The budget year is coming to an end, and your business needs to upgrade its telecommunication systems.
-There are two choices when it comes to making a purchase: the standard Request for Proposal (RFP) process or a cooperative contract from the National Joint Powers Alliance.
+There are two choices when it comes to making a purchase: the standard Request for Proposal (RFP) process or a cooperative contract from Sourcewell.
 What are the differences between the two?
-More importantly, which one is better for your government agency, school district or nonprofit?
+More importantly, which one is better for your government agency, school district or non-profit?

 Submitting a request for proposal is a process that, for better or worse, has been essential for updating and upgrading technology in the office.
 The process starts as you identify manufacturers and providers that could provide suitable equipment.

 Next, you devote significant time to defining your RFP requirements, specifying equipment needs and advertising your competitive solicitations through the RFP process.
 Next, you collect and compare them.
 Many times, RFP responses are either low cost and low quality or high quality and high cost.

 If your options don't fit your needs and/or your budget, it can mean scrapping the project and waiting another year before starting the RFP process over again or settling for a solution that isn't quite right.

 The average RFP process lasts anywhere from three to nine months.
 In reality, most government agencies and nonprofits find that the RFP process takes six to nine months - or longer.
 Fortunately, there's a better way.